cachefly/terraform-provider-cachefly/README.md

 ## Outputs

-The following shows the Terraform output for the `cacheflys_services` data source, displaying the list of services retrieved from CacheFly.
+The following screenshot shows Terraform in action, deploying a new service and retrieving the newly created service.

 ![Terraform output for CacheFly services](./doc/hcl_output.png)